midnightntwrk/midnight-architecture/adrs/0003-consistent-development-environment.md

 ### Using Nix devshell

-This option was tried for several years and had certain shortfalls:
+This option was tried for several years.
+It excelled in replicating the CI environment locally, and in installing all the dependencies required for development.

+But nix had certain shortfalls:
-- People complain of sometimes 30 mins+ to wait for nix to build the environment.
+- People complain of sometimes 30 mins+ to wait for nix to build the environment due to the lack of a distributed nix caching setup such as we had when we were using Cicero.
 - When people got used to Nix they still found it hard.
-Nix is hard.
+"Nix is hard.
 You just won't believe how vastly, hugely, mind-bogglingly hard it is.
-I mean, you may think debugging Conda packages is hard, but that's just peanuts to Nix.
+I mean, you may think debugging Conda packages is hard, but that's just peanuts to Nix." -- Douglas Adams might have said about nix
   E.g. how to switch which version of rustc we're using?
   This delayed releases when we hit nix issues (sometimes for days, sometimes a lot longer).
   While using nix is relatively easy (if slow), changing nix isn't easy.
 This is mostly down to the